mkthewlis/Milestone-Project-3/README.md

 ![MoveOn Responsive Design](https://github.com/mkthewlis/Milestone-Project-3/blob/master/static/images/readme_images/am_i_responsive.png)

 *MoveOn* is an app that aims to help users prepare for relocating to their new home.
-My aim with this project was to create an app that would be intuitive, useful and enjoyable to use.
+My aim with this project was to create an app that would be intuitive, useful and enjoyable for households to use.

 Having moved home several times in my life, I know the importance of being well organised before each move.
 And as I have always relied on lists to help me plan ahead, I also know how useful a checklist can be!
 My idea therefore came from creating a project that would meet the needs of other users who would soon be moving home themselves.

+I also wanted to create a community board where users would be able to share their best moving tips with others, thereby providing a useful source of information for those getting ready to move home.

 This was the third of four Milestone Projects that made up the Full Stack Web Development Program at *The Code Institute*.
 The main requirements were to build a full-stack site with the use of HTML, CSS, JavaScript, Python + Flask and MongoDB.